 If Python is installed pay attention to the version number.

 Django 2.1 and 2.2 are compatible with Python version 3.5 and later.
+Django 3 is compatible with Python version 3.6 and later.
 If you have an older version of Python, you will have to install Python 3.7 for the code in this course to work.

 Assuming Python 3.7 is not installed on your system you first need to get the installer.
 Search for Python in your browser and go to the download page and click the big yellow button that says “Download Python 3 point 7 point 0”.